kloggy/HA-Irrigation-Version2/README.md

 <h2>MOST IMPORTANT</h2>

-__The latest version (uploaded 05/06/2020) goes some way towards removing many of the annoyances and issues that people experienced when setting this up for the first time.
+The latest version (uploaded 05/06/2020) goes some way towards removing many of the annoyances and issues that people experienced when setting this up for the first time.
 I now cautiously hope that this is virtually a '*pick-it-up-and-drop-it-in*' solution.

-Please note the word 'cautiously' and I still recommend some understanding of Home Assistant in general and of Lovelace in particular if you choose to try this out__
+__Please note the word 'cautiously' and I still recommend some understanding of Home Assistant in general and of Lovelace in particular if you choose to try this out__

+Apart from my instructions here, there are some 'real world' guides on how to set up and configure this package which were written by people who have done it.
+I will link to them here:

+By @itajackass - [A guide for Italian people]( https://www.domoticadiy.it/2020/06/irrigazione-smart-my-garden-irrigation-home-assistant/) - perfectly readable using Google Translate.

+By @bbogdanmircea - A fork of this project which includes a [How-To](https://github.com/bbogdanmircea/HA-Irrigation-Version2) and whilst it contains some good information I understand that at the time of writing this it is not complete.

 <h2>Prerequisites</h2>